rayners/rayners-blog/_drafts/remote-development-with-emacs.markdown

 Thanks to Emacs' [TRAMP][], it is fairly easy to edit remote files.
 With a file name in the form of `"/<protocol>:<user>@<host>:<path>"` Emacs will use that protocol to connect to the remote account, make a local copy of the file and push changes to the local file to the remote one.

 <aside>

-The protocol used is not limited to just remote connections; you can also use `sudo` for example to edit files as though you were running `sudo`.
+The protocol used is not limited to just remote connections; you can also use `sudo`, for example, to edit files as though you were running `sudo`.
 </aside>

 And, as a bonus, when a remote file is opened, features like Emacs' version control that spawn external processes will operate on the remote machine as well.
-So I can open up a file in a remote directory that is in a git repository and do the version control work I need to do in Emacs itself without having to open a shell on the remote machine at all.
+So I can open up a file in a remote directory that is in a git repository and do the version control work I need to do within Emacs itself and without having to open a shell on the remote machine.

 So, for starters, I created a variable to store the remote path where I do the majority of my work.